SFU Service Awards

 Please note that 3 unit Co-op is not a standard graded course.
 Challenge, audit and credit-free courses are not considered.

 A student with a disability is eligible to apply for service awards if the student is enrolled in a minimum of 6 or more units of standard graded courses and meets all other eligibility requirements.
-The student has to provide a letter from SFU’s Centre for Accessible Learning at the time of application.
+At the time of application, the student has to provide a letter from SFU’s Centre for Accessible Learning (CAL) confirming that the student is registered with the Centre (CAL).

 How to apply